The Movement Evaluation Continuum

 A Bridge Between Theory and Practice

-The Movement Evaluation Continuum (MEC) is a unique assessment tool to help service providers operationally define and categorize movement, identify a movement deficit in a child or group of children, and create fun activities to address that deficit.
+The Movement Evaluation Continuum (MEC) is a unique assessment tool to help service providers operationally define and categorize movement, identify a movement challenge in a child or group of children, and create fun activities to address that challenge.

 The MEC helps the clinician better understand what children with disabilities experience daily, see the total picture, and create treatment plans that address children as a whole.
 Can they move freely in a room?
 Or is one child stiff and restricted, stuck in a corner away from the others?
 Do the children feel and understand the rhythms of everyday life?
 Or are they out of sync with the ebb and flow of their friends in the school?
 Can each child control their body weight, so they enter a room easily and with confidence?
 Or is there such little understanding of one’s own weight, that they cannot safely hold themselves together and fully participate in the activities of one’s school or community.